 Ultrasonic is a science that includes a spectrum of sound frequencies that are not audible to the human hearing.
 The frequency ranges from almost 20,000 to 100,000 cycles per second.
-The lower and higher frequencies have a different effect and are at certain times used for special applications.
+The lower and higher frequencies have a different effect and are sometimes used for special applications.

 Today, modern technology has spawned the invention of a more reliable and effective ultrasonic cleaning machine.

 An ultrasonic cleaner is a device that cleans items by using ultrasound and water or an appropriate cleaning solvent.

 Also, it can be said to be a machine that offers the complete and rapid removal of dirt, germs, and other contaminants from items that are put in a tank of water that is agitated with sound waves having a high frequency.

 Every ultrasonic cleaner is not constructed to be equal.
 There are some with bigger sizes, while you can also get a portable ultrasound machine.

 They all serve the same purpose, which is cleaning, but they sometimes meet different, specific needs.

 1. The Materials that make up an ultrasonic cleaning machine